rahulsm067/Multi-Agent-AI-Operated-Finance-Assistant/README.md

-/tests/                 # Unit and integration tests requirements.txt        # Python dependencies Dockerfile              # For containerization README.md               # Setup, architecture, benchmarks, etc.
+/tests/                 # Unit and integration tests requirements.txt        # Python dependencies Dockerfile              # For containerization start.bat               # to run all files stop.bat                # stop all files which are runing README.md               # Setup, architecture, benchmarks, etc.
 ```